openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 In earlier years, Estes sold a few rockets that featured *Featherweight Recovery*, meaning that a very light model could spit out its used motor casing, and land directly on the ground with no damage, rather like a badminton shuttlecock.

-Ejecting burned-out motor casings is not allowed in NAR contests unless a streamer or parachute is attached to the ejected casing.
+Ejecting burned-out motor casings is not allowed in :abbr:`NAR (National Association of Rocketry)` contests unless a streamer or parachute is attached to the ejected casing.

 .. figure:: /img/user_guide/advanced_rocket_design/Unicon.png